SzymonNastaly/SzymonNastaly.github.io/content/blog/four-months-in-oman/index.md

 Casual dating in the western understanding is basically non-existent.
 Young people from conservative households basically have to marry first.
 And even in less strict families, young people restrict their dating to meeting and strolling on campus, sometimes going to public places like cinemas, or coffee places - but never to each others home.

+## Would I do it again?

+I really enjoyed the four months in Oman.
+Traveling and getting to know the country and people was a great experience.
+I must note however, that I was really lucky with the Computer Science department at the university - the colleagues and professors were really great!
+Friends from other departments however, often had more stressful environments.
+Therefore, if you are a CS student and think about doing the same internship - do it!

+## Gallery

+Next, some more photos I want to show you (but didn't manage to include in the post).

+{{ ri(
+    path="camel-in-car.jpg",
+    caption="Just a camel on pickup truck"
+) }}

+{{ ri(
+    path="jabal-shams.jpg",
+    caption="Jabal Shams (one of the mountains in Oman)" ) }}

+{{ ri(
+    path="goats-in-mountains.jpg",
+    caption="You often see cute, wild goats in the mountains" ) }}

+{{ ri(
+    path="typical-inner-city-street.jpg",
+    caption="Typical inner city street with street food vendors" ) }}

+{{ ri(
+    path="misfat-al-abrayeen-wadi.jpg",
+    caption="Wadi next to the historic village 'Misfat al Abrayeen' " ) }}